coryinsiderz/rnodec.io/content/blog/now-what-02a-on-saving.md

 ## Ok I'm staked, now what?

 So you have [delegated] (https://rnodec.io/blog/now-what-01-on-staking/) some of your `LUNA` amongst a few worthy validators to earn some more LUNA, become eligible for current and future Terra platform airdrops, and support the engines of the Terra network.
 Now that you got some 🥩 in the oven, you want to start saving on the Anchor protocol!
-Funny thing about saving on Anchor is it can look a lot like earning..
+Funny thing about saving on Anchor is it can look a lot like earning...

 ## Anchor